-Similarly, the ISO will provide updates to the HV-TAC rates if the ISO receives updated volumetric gross load forecasts or coincident peak demand values from PTO's when FERC approves changes to their PTO-specific forecasts.
-When PTOs provided updated volumetric gross load forecasts or coincident peak demand forecast values the ISO will recalculate the resulting volumetric and 12CP demand charge HV-TAC rates based on the effective date approved by FERC.
+Similarly, the ISO will provide updates to the HV-TAC rates if the ISO receives updated volumetric gross load forecast values from PTO's when FERC approves changes to their PTO-specific forecasts.
+When PTOs provided updated volumetric gross load forecast values the ISO will recalculate the resulting volumetric and 12CP demand charge HV-TAC rates based on the effective date approved by FERC.